HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 #### Automatic Retransmission

-Some types of amateur stations are permitted to automatically retransmit signals from other stations—specifically repeater, auxiliary, and space stations.
+Some types of amateur stations are permitted to automatically retransmit signals from other stations — specifically repeater, auxiliary, and space stations.
 This is a key aspect of automatic control that has specific rules.

 **Repeater Stations** receive signals on one frequency and simultaneously retransmit them on another, extending the range of communications.